 3. If the water does not clear, wait thirty (30) minutes and flush the COLD water lines again.

 4. Following restoration of water service, check your toilets for any leaks.
-The temporary change in water pressure may have caused the toilet flapper to seat improperly after water has been restored.
+The temporary change in water pressure may cause the toilet flapper to seat improperly after water has been restored.

 Do not use discolored water for any purposes that require clean water, such as preparing food and beverages, medical and dental procedures, and laundry.

-Do not flush the cold water through a faucet or tap (such as a refrigerator water line) that has a filter connected to it, or the sediment may clog your filter.
+Do not flush the cold water through a faucet or tap that has a filter connected to it, such as a refrigerator water line, or the sediment may clog the filter.